-One of the more common heating systems you’ll see used is forced air heat.
+Forced air heat is one of the more common heating systems you’ll see.
 But what exactly is forced air heating?
 And what are the different types out there?

-If you want to discover the answer to these questions and more, you’re in the right place.
+If you want to discover the answer to these questions, including the pros and cons of forced air heating, you’re in the right place.
 This helpful guide will teach you everything you need to know about forced air heating.

 What Is Forced Air Heating?